 As discussed above, compensation for the Corporation's Named Executive Officers is comprised of different elements.
 These include elements relating to factors that do not directly correlate to the market price of the Common Shares, such as base salary, as well as elements that more closely correlate to the Corporation's performance and financial condition, such as short-term and long-term incentives.
 The elements of executive compensation are designed to attract and retain top quality executives to manage and grow the business through both adverse and favourable economic cycles.
 Stock options form an important component of the initial compensation package offered to attract qualified individuals to a position and the number of stock options granted varies with the position level.
-The Corporation's stock price performance fell short of expectations in 2014 due to market conditions that have affected the precious metals sector as a whole and have resulted in significant cost-cutting and efficiency measures at operations worldwide and in every commodity.
-The Corporation's efforts to reduce costs and improve operations for the long term sustainability of the operation were valuable objectives pursued during 2014.
-Additionally, NEOs voluntarily maintained significant reductions in cash compensation during 2014.
+The Corporation's stock price performance fell short of expectations in 2015 due to market conditions that have affected the precious metals sector as a whole and have resulted in significant cost-cutting and efficiency measures at operations for the long term sustainability of the operation were valuable objectives pursued during 2015.
+Additionally, NEOs voluntarily maintained significant reductions in cash compensation during 2015.

 Please see "Compensation Policy Objectives - Discretionary Bonus" for further information regarding these achievements.
 The Compensation Committee concluded that executives should receive long-term incentive grants in the form of options and RSUs in recognition of the importance of retaining key personnel during the currently exceptionally difficult market conditions.
 As such, executive compensation has not been tied to share performance.